jqueuniet/netbox-go/apiv4_0/docs/CircuitCircuitTermination.md

 ### NewCircuitCircuitTermination

-`func NewCircuitCircuitTermination(id int32, url string, display string, site NullableBriefSite, providerNetwork NullableBriefProviderNetwork, ) *CircuitCircuitTermination`
+`func NewCircuitCircuitTermination(id int32, url string, site NullableBriefSite, providerNetwork NullableBriefProviderNetwork, ) *CircuitCircuitTermination`

 NewCircuitCircuitTermination instantiates a new CircuitCircuitTermination object This constructor will assign default values to properties that have it defined,